Appendix B — Research computing overview

 files on a webpage).

-However, text files suffer from being an essentially “dead” form of data when doing analysis, meaning that one needs to bring the data to life (typically by reading them into a computer’s memory) in order to actually use them.
+However, text files are not ideal for fast random access to on-disk data.
 This disadvantage matters when one is interested in using only small slivers of data at a time, which is very common in accounting research.
 For example, suppose we are interested in getting the stock returns for Microsoft Corporation from 3 January 2018 to 6 January 2018.
 If the data source is a text file version of CRSP’s daily stock file (crsp.dsf

 ), then we would typically need to read in the entire text file, which would take several seconds, even with a very fast storage medium (such as solid-state drives), and require several gigabytes of memory (crsp.dsf

-be read as text, as floating-point numerical values, or as integers?
-Or if a field contains date-time values, what is the date format?
+be read as text, as floating-point numerical values, as integers, or even as dates?
+Or if a field contains date-time values, what is the format?
 And what is the time zone?

 on WRDS is indexed by permno